Access to the labour market

 The Regulation foresees an exemption from the obligation to obtain a work permit for seasonal agriculture of livestock works.[5]
 In that case, however, beneficiaries must apply to the relevant provincial governorate to obtain a work permit exemption.[6]
 The Ministry of Family and Social Services may also limit the number and provinces where temporary protection beneficiaries may work under seasonal agriculture of livestock jobs.[7]
 Beyond special rules in the context of agriculture and livestock work, the Regulation prohibits beneficiaries from applying for professions which may only be performed by Turkish nationals.[8]

-As of 2022, the work permit fee for temporaray protection applicants was of 1.149,60 TL for jobs lasting more than 1 one year.[12]
+As of 2023, the work permit fee for temporary protection applicants was of 2.732,40 TL (78 EUR) for jobs lasting more than 1 one year.[12]
 Under the Regulation, temporary beneficiaries may not be paid less than the minimum wage.[13]
-In May 2023, the minimum wage (net) was 8.506 TL (around 420 EUR).
+In 2024, the minimum wage (net) was 20.002,50 TL (around 570 EUR).

-Despite the legal framework, substantial gaps persist with regard to access to employment in practice.
-Beneficiaries receive little or no information on the work permit system.
+Beneficiaries face difficulties on accessing information on the work permit system.
 Additionally, the process to obtain a work permit in Türkiye for Syrians is particularly difficult.
-In the frame of the EU-funded projects, during the second half of 2022, various initiatives implemented awareness-raising and capacity-building activities for businesses in an effort to improve refugee and vulnerable host community beneficiary access to the labour market.
-In the second half of 2022, these activities reached over 1,600 businesses, bringing the total number of businesses reached to date to 5,472 by the end of 2022.
-According to reports, the difficulties employers face in obtaining work permits for refugees, including the costs and waiting times, create significant disincentives to employ refugees.[16]
+In the frame of the EU-funded projects, during the first half of 2023, various initiatives implemented awareness-raising and capacity-building activities for businesses in an effort to improve refugee and refugees and vulnerable host community beneficiary access to the labour market.
+In the first half of 2023, these activities reached over 1,450 businesses, bringing the total number of businesses reached to date to 6,929 by the mid 2023.
+According to reports, the difficulties employers face in obtaining work permits for refugees, including the costs, bureaucracy and waiting times, create significant disincentives to employ refugees.[19]
+Overall challenges include (1) difficulties in accessing work permits, (2) exploitation in workplaces, (3) no complaint mechanism when they do not work legally, (4) increasing vulnerability to face GBV[20].

 Working conditions